 As an artist, Woods is best known for his solo work that exists at the intersection of noise music, performance art, and expanded cinema.
 He has toured the US extensively for over a decade and collaborated with artists including Olivia Block, Tatsuya Nakatani, Christopher Burns, Amanda Schoofs, Alex Kmet (of Climax Denial), Andrew Weathers, Jason Soliday, Joshua Backes, and more.
 Woods also runs the FTAM productions organization, a record label and concert promotion organization that hosted the Milwaukee Noise Fest, the Experimental Education Series, and the Noise Knowledge Consortium.
 He recently served as the chair of the music committee at the Jazz Gallery Center for the Arts.

 As a Scholar, Woods studies the ways in which creative and disciplinary traditions both restrict and engender the pedagogies, curricula, and knowledges individuals encounter within performing arts communities, focusing on do-it-yourself (DIY) experimental music scenes in particular.
-This work places cultural studies, visual cultures, learning sciences, and arts education in conversation, challenging both scholars and practitioners to question invisible forms of oppression embedded in cultural spaces and artifacts.
-Recent publications have appeared in the Journal of Curriculum & Pedagogy, Music Education Research, the Journal of Cultural Research, and Punk & Post-punk.
+This interdisciplinary work challenges both scholars and practitioners to question invisible forms of oppression embedded in cultural spaces and artifacts.
 He is currently a postdoctoral researcher at the University of Southern California’s Rossier School of Education.

 Other Places to Find Me